google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 theme = ["github.com/google/docsy", "github.com/google/docsy/dependencies"]
 ```

-Alternatively, you may this line altogether and replace it with the settings given in the code box below:
+Alternatively, you can omit this line altogether and replace it with the settings given in the following snippet:

 {{< tabpane >}}
 {{< tab header="config.toml" >}}